SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO906_TSEMP.md

 SERIAL CONNECTION:

-- **IP address/host**: The polling IP of the HDO906 device.
+- **IP address/host**: The polling IP of the HDO906 TSEMP device.
-- **IP port**: The IP port of the HDO906 device.
+- **IP port**: The IP port of the HDO906 TSEMP device.

 ### How to Use

 The connector uses serial commands to request and push information to and from the node.
 This communication can be seen in the Stream Viewer.

-The element using the HDO906 connector has a General, Monitoring, and Adjustment page.
+The element using the HDO906 TSEMP connector has a General, Monitoring, and Adjustment page.

 - On the **General** page, you can find all the details related to general information about the device, and you can set the device name.